nookyo/qubership-workflow-hub/actions/docker-config-resolver/README.md

 - **Required**: Every component must have a `name` field.
 - **Non-empty**: Component names cannot be empty strings or null values.
-- **File Existence**: The configuration file must exist at the specified path.
 - **Valid JSON/YAML**: The configuration file must be valid JSON or YAML format.